Kareem-Tarek/e-commerce/README.md

         - Laravel socialite package: Signing In by creating an account in the website or by using a third-party app (OAuth) such as Facebook, Github or Google.
         - Users are allowed to sign in by using (email, username or phone number) and password.
         - Users are allowed to show/hide (text/password) password by toggling a dot eye icon next to the password inputs in login & register forms.
-        - Cart page.
+        - Cart page + functionality.
         - Checkout page.
         - Favorites (Wishlist) page.
-        - Products rating.
+        - Products rating functionality.
         - Latest Items page.
         - Search functionality.
         - Mailtrap (SMTP server) tool, used for email testing.